Dimensionaut: Promotion

 Promotion of the album began in December 2012 with the release of a video teaser along with an introduction of the band to the press.Press.
 Sound of Contact.
 Retrieved 19 May 2014.
-In March 2013, the band opened for Marillion, during "Marillion Weekend" in Montreal, Quebec, playing a number of songs from Dimensionaut for the first time in front of a live audience.
+In March 2013, the band opened for Marillion during their "Marillion Weekend" in Montreal, Quebec, playing a number of songs from Dimensionaut for the first time in front of a live audience.
 In April 2013, a video was released that featured excerpts from Dimensionaut.
 Six days prior to the release of Dimensionaut in Europe, a music video for the album's first single, "Not Coming Down," went public.
 The official music video for the album's second single, "Pale Blue Dot," premiered January 2014 at the USA Today websiteWORLD PREMIER – 'PALE BLUE DOT' Video | Sound of Contact.
 Sound of Contact.
 Retrieved 14 January 2014. and was released worldwide March 2014.

 A 2014 Dimensionaut tour, announced in March, began the following month with a concert in Los Angeles.
 As part of the tour, Sound of Contact performed during both the Moody Blues Cruise and Cruise to the Edge events in April 2014 and also made several television appearances that month.DIMENSIONAUT TV TOUR!
 Sound of Contact.
 Sound of Contact.
 Retrieved 18 April 2014.
 The tour concluded during May 2014 in Copenhagen, Denmark.

 Critical reception

-Carys Jones, of Entertainment Focus, gave Dimensionaut 4 out of 5 stars.
+Carys Jones of Entertainment Focus gave Dimensionaut four out of five stars.
 Her review stated, "The album is full of interesting takes and quirks...this album is wonderful in that it is truly experimental and the band have amazing talent as musicians".
 Along with the praise, however, Jones also stated in regard to the song Omega Point, "...the song sounds like the main reason of it was to make the ending words of every line rhyme, without paying too much attention to the body of the lyrics, its not our favourite song on the album...".